 Slow down!
-Most of our pedestrian fatalities are on roadways with 40 or 45 miles-per- hour speed limits (Route 1, Route 7, Route 236 and Route 29), so it’s important to pay attention to the signs and not exceed the limit.
+Most of our pedestrian fatalities are on roadways with 40 or 45 miles-per-hour speed limits (Route 1, Route 7, Route 236 and Route 29), so it’s important to pay attention to the signs and not exceed the limit.

 Keep these additional tips in mind while you are on the road:

 Steps that pedestrians can take to be safer:

-Get more tips on pedestrian safety from the National Highway Traffic Administration Administration:
+Get more tips on pedestrian safety from the National Highway Traffic Safety Administration: